HaoyuanYang-2023/ImagineFSL/README.md

 pip install -r requirements.txt
 ```

-**Note**: We use Facebook's xformers to accelerate Attention computation.
+**Note**: We use Meta's xformers library to accelerate Attention computation.
 Different hardware environments may require different versions.
 We provide the xformers installation command in requirements.txt, but successful installation is not guaranteed (verified working on RTX 4090 and 3090).
 If installation fails, try different versions.

 ## Getting started